Kota, Rajasthan

-Kota (/'koʊtə/), previously known as Kotah, is a city located in the southeast of northern Indian state of Rajasthan.
-It is located about 230 km south of the state capital, Jaipur, situated on the banks of Chambal River.
-With a population of over 1.2 million, it is the third most populous city of Rajasthan after Jaipur and Jodhpur, 46th most populous city of India and 53rd most populous urban agglomeration of India.
-It serves as the administrative headquarters for Kota district and Kota division.
-Kota is a major coaching hub of the country for competitive examination preparations and has a number of engineering and medical coaching institutes.
+Kota (/'koʊtə/), previously known as Kotah, is the third-largest city of the western Indian state of Rajasthan.
+It is located about 230 km south of the state capital, Jaipur, on the banks of the Chambal River.
+As of 2024, with a population of over 1.5 million, it is the third most populous city in Rajasthan, after Jaipur and Jodhpur.
+It serves as the administrative headquarters for the Kota district and Kota division.
+It was founded as a walled city in the 14th century in the erstwhile Bundi state and became the capital of the princely state of Kota in 1625, following the separation of the Bundi and the Kota state.
+Kota is renowned for its coaching institutes for engineering and medical entrance exams, such as JEE and NEET.
+Each year, over 200,000 students move to Kota to prepare for these competitive exams, earning it the nickname Coaching Capital of India.